 - the standard rate is 20 per cent;

 - the reduced rate is 5 per cent (e.g., for domestic fuel); and

-- the zero rate covers, for example, books, children's wear and most food.
+- the zero rate covers, for example, books, children's clothes and most food.

-Additionally, certain supplies, such as banking and insurance, are exempt from VAT.
-This means that businesses in these sectors are usually unable to recover much of the VAT that they incur on supplies made to them.
+Certain supplies, such as banking and insurance, are exempt from VAT.
+This means that businesses in those sectors are usually unable to recover much of the VAT that they incur on supplies made to them.